What is an EFDA (Expanded Function Dental Auxiliary)?

 * These courses are not required for graduates of a CODA accredited school of dental assisting.

 The EFDA Program is rigorous and challenging.
 Learning takes place in our state-of-the-art Dental Clinic.
-Students are expected to attend all lecture, laboratory and clinical sessions The schedule for 2017 is as follows:
+Students are expected to attend all lecture, laboratory and clinical sessions The schedule is TBA

 Please be advised that attendance at all sessions is mandatory.
 Missing days/hours will result in not meeting the required number of hours to complete the pre-clinical and didactic component of the program.
 Plan accordingly.
 NHTI has the right to cancel or change course schedule without notice.